reactjs/rfcs/text/0000-server-components.md

 ### How do you do routing?

 We don’t know yet.
 It’s an active area of research.
 There is a missing feature similar to Context for Server Context that we need to build into React first.

-### Why not use async/await?

-The React IO libraries used in the demo and RFC follow the conventions we've discussed previously for writing Suspense-compatible data-fetching APIs.
-Suspense-compatible APIs return data synchronously when it is already available, throw if there is an error, or "suspend" to indicate to React that they are unable to return a value.
-The mechanism for Suspending is to throw a Promise value.
-React uses resolution of the promise to know when the API may be ready to provide a value (or that it has failed) and to schedule an attempt to render the component again.

-One new consideration in the design of Suspense from this proposal is that we would like to use a consistent API for accessing data across Server Components, Client Components, and Shared Components.
-Overall, though, the design of Suspense is outside the scope of this RFC.
-We agree that we should document this design clearly and will prioritize doing so in the new year.

 ### Are Server Components refetched whenever their props change?